samgqroberts/headmates/README.md

 # Headmates
-The goal of this project is to provide for the user as she writes in a textbox multiple suggestions for the next words / phrases.
+The goal of this project is to provide for the user as they write in a textbox multiple suggestions for the next words / phrases.

 Another goal is for me to learn about elm, markov chains, and later other methods of text prediction like neural nets.